Hannah Greep firstname.lastname@example.org

 The Equator Principles are a risk management framework, created and adopted by financial institutions, for determining, assessing and managing environmental and social risks in financing projects.
-Currently, 105 Equator Principles Financial Institutions (EPFIs) in 38 countries worldwide have officially adopted the EPs, covering over 70 percent of international Project Finance debt in emerging markets.
-Over the years, the Principles have become the de facto standard for all banks and investors on how to deal with potential and environmental effects of large scale projects to be financed.
+Currently, 116 Equator Principles Financial Institutions (EPFIs) in 37 countries worldwide have officially adopted the EPs, covering over 70 percent of international Project Finance debt in emerging markets.
+Since their introduction in 2003, the Principles have become the de facto standard for all banks and investors on how to deal with potential and environmental effects of large scale projects to be financed.

 EPFIs commit themselves to implement the EPs in their internal environmental and social policies, procedures and standards for financing projects.
 According to the Principles, an EPFI will not provide finance services where the client will not, or is unable to, comply with the EPs.

-The EPs consist of 10 different Principles, as summarised in the figure below.
-The principles are applicable for the following types of finance: project finance, project-related corporate loans, project finance advisory services and bridge loans.
+The EPs consist of 10 different Principles, summarised in the figure below.

 BankTrack and the Equator Principles

-In 2017, following the finacing by Equator banks of the Dakota Access Pipeline Project, BankTrack together with a coalition of civil society groups and indigenous organisations launched the Equator Banks Act campaign, aimed at achieving a major overhaul of the Equator Principles, specifically to ensure that Equator bankss would no longer finance climate disaster projects and projects situated on indigenous land and territories without the consent of Indigenous Peoples.
-While the campaign led to a revision process of the Equator Principles, the resulting new Principles, EP4, turned out to be a major disappointment, leaving the Equator Principles unfit for the future.
+In 2017, following the financing by Equator banks of the Dakota Access Pipeline Project, BankTrack together with a coalition of civil society groups and Indigenous organisations launched the Equator Banks, Act! campaign, aimed at achieving a major overhaul of the Equator Principles which would stop Equator finance for new fossil fuel projects and protect Indigenous Peoples’ rights.
+While the campaign was instrumental in bringing about to a revision of the Equator Principles beginning in 2018, the resulting EP4 did not achieve the campaign’s aims.